hanggrian/which-styles/index.md

 permalink: /
 ---

-# Which styles should I use?
+# Which writing styles should I follow?
 {: .fs-9 }

 ---

-Writing styles and formatting guidelines.
+There are so many ways to write Markdown.
+This is a personal preference list of writing styles that adhere to CommonMark and Associated Press Stylebook.